-It is strongly suggested that students remain in contact with their advisor during the proposal process as not to miss deadlines.
-Students who are not in contact with their advisor and showing satisfactory progress may not be permitted to register for an additional research and proposal term should they miss a deadline.
+It is strongly suggested that students remain in contact with their Chair during the proposal process as not to miss deadlines.
+Students who are not in contact with their Chair and showing satisfactory progress may not be permitted to register for an additional research and proposal term should they miss a deadline.
 This situation might affect graduate assistantships, financial aid status, and potentially delay completion of the program should it occur.

-IV.
 Acceptance of Proposal

-The thesis advisor (and/or readers) will review the proposal and respond to the student with either: (1) accepted and approved to continue, (2) conditional accepted (the student must modify the proposal before continuing work on the thesis), or (3) rejected (the proposal is deemed unacceptable and the student should contact the thesis advisor for advice on preparing a different proposal).
-Proposals that are conditionally accepted or rejected must submit a new proposal to the advisor by the due date given.
+The thesis Chair (and/or readers) will review the proposal and respond to the student with either: (1) accepted and approved to continue, (2) conditional accepted (the student must modify the proposal before continuing work on the thesis), or (3) rejected (the proposal is deemed unacceptable and the student should contact the thesis Chair for advice on preparing a different proposal).
+Proposals that are conditionally accepted or rejected must submit a new proposal to the Chair by the due date given.

-V. Electronic Submission
+Electronic Submission

-Please contact your advisor to inquire about electronic submissions of proposals.
+Please contact your Thesis Chair to inquire about electronic submissions of proposals.

+XI.
 The Thesis

-I. Length and Content
+Length and Content